What is the aim of Partnerships for Forests?

 How long will grant funding last?

 We provide selected partnerships with the funding required to progress to the next stage of maturity.
 This funding will be provided based on an agreed set of outputs as well as an agreed time period for delivery.
 If partnerships succeed in delivering these outputs, or if Partnerships for Forests judges the partnership suitable for further support, the project partners may apply for further funding to reach the next stage of maturity.
-However we will not provide multi-year funding from the outset.
 Activities will not be funded beyond the project end-date of December 2020.

 Are there are organizations that can’t apply for grants or TA?